 A new service connection type (ALM Octane Service Connection).
 By creating an a service connection of this type the user provides the properties of an ALM Octane Workspace (Connection name, URL, instance ID, shared space ID, workspace ID, API client ID and secret).
 This instance is then used by Azure DevOps pipelines for notifying the workspace with the events and data specified above.

-Two new task types (“ALM Octane Job Start” and “ALM Octane Job End”), instances of which are auto-injected to every job in the pipeline at the appropriate locations – the start and the end points of every job.
-The Pipeline Decorators Preview feature must be on.
+Two new task types (“ALM Octane Job Start” and “ALM Octane Job End”), instances of which must be added to every job in the pipeline at the appropriate locations – the start and the end points of every job by the client itself, either through YAML or Legacy drag&drop process

 The workflow for establishing a successful integration between an ALM Octane workspace and an Azure DevOps Services project

-In the Azure DevOps organization install the ALM Octane Integration Extension.
-(The Alpha and Beta versions the extension will be published to the Microsoft Azure DevOps Marketplace).
+In the Azure DevOps organization you must install the ALM Octane Integration Extension.

 In the ALM Octane shared space: Create an API client ID and secret with the “CI/CD Integration” role over the target ALM Octane workspace.